inlets/inlets-pro/README.md

 # inlets-pro

-inlets-pro is an L4 TCP load-balancer which can be used to forward TCP traffic over a websocket.
+inlets-pro is an L4 TCP load-balancer.

+## Features

+inlets-pro forwards TCP traffic over an encrypted websocket secured with TLS.

+* Support for any TCP protocol
+* Automatic TLS encryption for tunnel and control-port
+* Pass-through L4 proxy
+* Automatic port detection, as announced by client
+* `systemd` support and automatic retries
+* Kubernetes compatible

 ## Use-case